sagar1024/fintech-sphere/README.md

 ### Overview -

-**FintechSphere** is a web application used for predicting stock prices and analyzing financial news.
+**FintechSphere** is a stock price predictor, financial news analyzer and real-time investment simulator.
 This specialization project was a part of our coursework at CHRIST University.

 ---